KTH-RPL/OpenSceneFlow/README.md

 }
 ```

-And our excellent collaborators works as followings:
+And our excellent collaborators works contributed to this codebase also:

 ```bibtex
 @article{kim2025flow4d,